 Roll or scoop the dough into balls, about 1.5 tablespoons (45 g each approx.) of dough each, and roll briefly between your palms to form a smooth ball.
 Space cookies at least 2” (5 cm) apart on baking sheets.

 Bake for 8 minutes or until the edges appear set.
 Important: The centers will be quite soft but will set up as the cookies cool.
-Remove from oven and allow to cool completely on baking sheet before removing and enjoying.
+Remove from oven and allow to cool completely on the baking sheet before removing and enjoying.

 Recipe Tips